 Wool or rubber dryer balls absorb some moisture that will help separate your clothes and get more air through them, hereby drying time.

-- Use the moisture sensor option if your dryer has one
+- Use the moisture detect sensor

 Read more on ways to Save in the laundry